Myanmar coup: Military hardens online censorship campaign | DW | 15.02.2021

 Internet access in Myanmar was cut off again on Monday, as the military attempts to stifle growing opposition to its rule weeks after a coup ousted the democratically elected government.

-According to the watchdog group Netblocks, internet connectivity was reduced to 14% of normal levels on Monday.
-The blackout comes as Myanmar's military, the Tatmadaw, deployed armored vehicles to counter protesters in big cities.
+According to the network analysis company Kentik, internet traffic in and out of Myanmar was reduced to nearly zero early Monday morning.
+The blackout came as Myanmar's military, the Tatmadaw, deployed armored vehicles to counter-protesters in big cities.

 Protesters have been using social media as their primary means of organizing opposition, with Facebook serving as the key platform for the almost daily street protests against the military government.